Mary-Dell Chilton: Career and research

 Chilton taught and performed research at Washington University in St. Louis.
 While on faculty there in the late 1970s and early 1980s, she led a collaborative research study that produced the first transgenic plants.
+Her scientific achievements, Chilton was noted for work that led to the first genetically modified plants which contributed to the development of pest resistance and drought tolerance.

-Chilton was the first (1977) to demonstrate the presence of a fragment of Agrobacterium Ti plasmid DNA in the nuclear DNA of crown gall tissue.
+In 1977, Chilton was the first to demonstrate the presence of a fragment of Agrobacterium Ti plasmid DNA in the nuclear DNA of crown gall tissue.
 Her research on Agrobacterium also showed that the genes responsible for causing disease could be removed from the bacterium without adversely affecting its ability to insert its own DNA into plant cells and modify the plant's genome.
 Chilton described what she had done as disarming the bacterial plasmid responsible for the DNA transfer.
 She and her collaborators produced the first genetically modified plants using Agrobacterium carrying the disarmed Ti plasmid (1983).
 She has been called the "queen of Agrobacterium."

-Chilton is author of more than 100 scientific publications.
-She is a Distinguished Science Fellow at Syngenta Biotechnology, Inc. She began her corporate career in 1983 with CIBA-Geigy Corporation (a legacy company of Syngenta).
+After her breakthroughs in the 1980s, Chilton moved to the private sector at Syngenta Biotechnology in Research Triangle Park, eventually becoming vice president of agricultural biotechnology and principal scientist.
+Chilton was author of more than 100 scientific publications.
+She was a Distinguished Science Fellow at Syngenta.
+She also worked with CIBA-Geigy Corporation, a legacy company of Syngenta.

+Personal life and death

+Chilton was an avid canoer, with her last trip going through Stillwater Canyon in Utah at age 76.
+She had two sons, Mark and Andrew.

+Chilton died at her home in Carrboro, North Carolina, on June 24, 2026, at the age of 87.